ReminaO/Taona/README.md

 });
 module.exports = conn;
 `
-### Here are the dependancies you need to install for the frontend:
+### Here are the dependencies you need to install for the frontend:

 run `npm install` to install the dependancies.